Find A Sexual Abuse Therapist

 A release of painful emotions

-Some survivors of sexual abuse repress their emotions to function in daily life.
+Some sexual trauma survivors of repress their emotions to function in daily life.
 Therapists can help these individuals learn cognitive processing skills, such as expressing their emotions in a way that does not cause re-traumatization or extreme distress.
-Many mindful and experiential techniques during therapy can aid in the recovery process.
+Many mindful and experiential techniques during therapy can aid in the sexual abuse recovery process.
 These include learning to meditate, writing in a journal, creating art, or writing a new story about your life.
-Some therapists use specific modalities that may help reduce the impact of processing trauma.
+Some therapists use specific modalities that may help reduce the impact of processing sexual trauma.
 For example, bilateral stimulation in EMDR typically uses a series of guided eye movements to desensitize and reprocess distressing memories.

-Some people may not connect with calling themselves a “victim of sexual abuse.”
+Some people may not connect with calling themselves a “victim.”
 Support groups can help people with this mindset connect with being a survivor instead of a victim, as this language can be stigmatizing and outdated.
 Therapy sessions in a group format through a sexual assault center may also be beneficial in reframing mindset and finding hope after being sexually abused.

 These individuals may feel vulnerable to unhealthy relationships or struggle to set boundaries.
 Others may become guarded and struggle to let others into their lives to trust and love.
 Through therapy, survivors can recognize how specific thoughts and behaviors may impact their current relationships and moods.